 You can see what this data is by running the following command in R.

-As you can see, it has 5 fields.
-4 of these fields are numeric and the last one is categorical.
+As you can see, it has five fields.
+Four of these fields are numeric and the last one is categorical.
 This data set is measurements of 150 flowers of 3 different species of IRIS flower.

-This data set has 4 numeric measurements and one field identifying the species of the flower.
+This data set has four numeric measurements and one field identifying the species of the flower.
 Now, we will use this data set and see how we can plot this data using ggplot2.

 Now, let’s feed this data to the ggplot.
 You do this by passing a parameter named data to ggplot function as shown below.
 The data that we fed to ggplot is a data frame named iris.

 Your plot will still be blank.
 By this command, we have just passed the data frame iris to ggplot.
 Now let’s get to the third point.

 Aesthetic mapping –This is the organization of your data on the plot.

 Now we will define the aesthetic mapping for the data.
 In its simplest form, we just define what data needs to go on X axis and what needs to go on Y axis.
 You do this by passing another function named aes to ggplot function.

 By this command, we have told ggplot to put Sepal Length on X axis and Sepal Width on Y axis.
 Now, let’s take a look at our plot.
 It looks like this.

 Earlier the plot was blank.
 Now we can see two axes.
 On X axis we see Sepal Length and on Y axis we can see Sepal Width.
 It has also plotted a nice little grid based on values of Sepal Length and Sepal Width.